Thirty Madison raises $47 million for its direct to consumer treatments of hair loss, migraines and indigestion – TechCrunch

 Existing investors Maveron and Northzone also returned to back the company in a deal led by Polaris Partners.
 Thirty Madison has raised a total of $70 million so far.

-Founded just three years ago by Steven Gutentag and Demetir Karagas, Thirty Madison expanded from treating hair loss with its Keeps brand in 2018 to migraine treatments in early 2019 with Cove, and launched Evens (the company’s acid reflux treatment service) later that year.
+Founded just three years ago by Steven Gutentag and Demetri Karagas, Thirty Madison expanded from treating hair loss with its Keeps brand in 2018 to migraine treatments in early 2019 with Cove, and launched Evens (the company’s acid reflux treatment service) later that year.

-Thirty Madison has just begun offering urgent care consultations for users on a pay what you will model.
+Thirty Madison has just begun offering urgent care consultations for users on a pay-what-you-will model.

 And the company’s founders differentiate Thirty Madison’s business from their better-funded competitors like Hims and Ro by emphasizing that their company provides continuing care after a diagnosis and offers a range of treatment options for the conditions that the company treats.
 That, coupled with the more narrow focus on a few specific conditions, distinguish Thirty Madison from its peers in the industry.